Who Do You Trust To Decide For You?

 Take The First Step Today

 A Power of Attorney allows your trusted family member to speak on your behalf in other legal and financial matters, such as paying bills or managing investments.

 These are crucial issues that are best addressed with the guidance of an experienced attorney.
 At The Law Offices of Nicole J. Zuvich, P.C., we offer thorough representation from compassionate attorneys who have dedicated their practice to protecting the interests of their clients and their loved ones.
 You can rely on us to answer your questions, guide you through the process, and make sure you have peace of mind about your Health Care Proxy or Power of Attorney.

-Make sure someone you trust will be in charge of your health care decisions in the event you are incapacitated.
-Call 631-840-6580 to schedule your complimentary consultation.
+Make sure someone you trust will be in charge of your healthcare decisions in the event you are incapacitated.
+Call 631-840-0100 to schedule your complimentary consultation.
 From our offices in Babylon and Garden City, we represent clients throughout Long Island, the Five Boroughs, Suffolk County and the surrounding areas.

 Call the Law Offices of Nicole J. Zuvich

 Contact our team today to schedule a complimentary consultation where you can discuss your needs and goals.
 We’re happy to answer all of your questions and guide you toward the right next steps.